Workers’ Compensation Can Cover Pre-Existing Conditions

 Contact Us | Get Your Questions Answered By A Lawyer

 Seeking an Anderson lawyer for pre-existing conditions and workers’ comp claims?
-Contact Smith & Griffith, LLP, for advice.
 We offer a free consultation, and we will meet with you in person.
 You can reach us via our online form or by calling our Anderson office at 864-261-1912.